This post is all about long narrow living room layout ideas.

 9. Use a narrow console table

-Traditionally we see console tables being used for the entry, but they’re much more versatile than that.
+Traditionally we see console tables being used for the entry, but they’re much more versatile.

 You can use a narrow console table for decor, beneath the TV, or another spot where you have free space.